MaxMelcher/AzureDevOps.WikiPDFExport/README.md

 ## 🏎 Quickstart
-This tool exports a Azure DevOps wiki as PDF.
+This tool exports an Azure DevOps wiki as PDF.
 Therefore, you need to git clone the target wiki to a computer.
 You can get the clone link of the wiki in the top right of the wiki homepage:
 ![Clone a wiki](images/CloneWiki.png)

 To clone this wiki, use the following command: